NemGame/windows-commands/README.md

 # Windows commands
 ## !DISCLAIMER!
-Some source codes may include swearing (lst does), the .exe's and .bat's don't
+Some source codes may include swearing (lst does), proceed with caution
 ### My windows commands
 ### If a .exe doesn't work, recompile it, I used `gcc` for some, but that needs some dlls, I'll recompile and update them later
 ### All were tested on Windows 10